Computer Drives Flash Drives and And Cloud Storage Explained

 The most important thing to be aware of is your devices sharing data and devices capturing data.
 If you want genuine safety and security then I highly recommend accessing your account on one main device and set that operating system to not share with other devices.

-Sinking Across Devices
+Syncing Across Devices

-The Cloud Is Awesome and It’s Here To Stay!
+The Cloud Is Awesome, and It's Here To Stay!

 The bottom line is the cloud is awesome because I can’t lose the information that I can’t afford to lose.
 We all have a huge personal responsibility when it comes to protecting our data.
 It’s imperative to use passwords that you don’t share with anyone.